Egg Harbor Township school board incumbents on path to win reelection

 “It puts the power into the hands of the parents and their children,” Seppy said.

-“They’re the ones working on the frontlines with the students every day,” Alabarda said of giving resources to teachers.
+“They’re the ones working on the frontlines with the students every day,” Alabarda said.
 “It really needs to come from them.”

+Linwood voters appear to have narrowly rejected spending $2.6 million on new lighting and ar…

-The sex-education standards had been a cause of controversy in several school board races, especially in municipalities like Ocean City, where the issue galvanized dueling groups of protestors for and against the standards.
-Conservatives have generally argued the standards are too mature for students, while liberals have argued that opposition to them are motivated by bigotry against gay and transgender people.
+The sex-education standards were a cause of controversy in several school board races, especially in municipalities like Ocean City, where the issue galvanized dueling groups of protesters for and against the standards.
+Conservatives have generally argued the standards are too mature for students, while liberals have argued that opposition to them is motivated by bigotry against gay and transgender people.

 As in other local elections in Atlantic County, there were concerns that the race had grown too partisan.